jamesallardice/Placeholders.js/README.md

  - Works for elements that are added to the DOM after the page has loaded, and also for elements whose placeholder value changes after the page has loaded
  - Wide range of browsers supported, including IE6
  - No dependencies (so no need to include jQuery, unlike most placeholder polyfill scripts)
- - All of the above in just over 3kB when minified, and about 1kB when gzipped!
+ - All of the above in just 3kB when minified, and about 1kB when gzipped!

 ##How do I use it?